 Red Enchilada Sauce

 Not only does this easy red enchilada sauce beat the pants off of whatever you’ll find on a store shelf, you’ll feel great knowing what’s in it.
-It’s smoky and you can adjust the spice level to your taste.
+It’s delightfully smoky, and you can adjust the spice level to your taste.

 This red enchilada sauce recipe also yields a good amount (3 1/2 cups, or the equivalent of nearly three 10-ounce cans or two 14-ounce cans).
-You can use it in recipes that call for a larger amount of sauce or freeze it individual portions, then use it as a red enchilada sauce substitute whenever a recipe calls for a can.
+You can use it in recipes that call for a larger amount of sauce or freeze it individual portions, then reach for one whenever a recipe calls for canned sauce.